News

 • Sherfane Rutherford: Sherfane Rutherford is part of the West Indies’ ODI squad that will take on England.
 So, he might prioritise that and not return for the remainder of IPL 2025.

 • Jos Buttler: Jos Buttler will also feature in the same series, albeit for England.
-He is slated to return on May 14 according to some reports, but it is unclear if he will be there for the playoffs.
+He will be available for league stage but will miss the playoffs.

 • Dasun Shanaka: Dasun Shanaka might be available for IPL 2025.
 He is not part of any international series, and the board might allow him to play for GT.